shawnspitzel/cs326/assignment1-basics/answers.md

 # 2.5 - Tokenizer Training
 ### a) It took ~8 hours to train the tokenizer on the tinystories dataset.
 This can most likely be improved through algorithmic choices and multiprocessing.
 The longest token in the vocabulary is " enthusiastically".
 ### b) By far, rebuilding the corpus took the most time out of any other part of the training process, taking up 64% of total compute time.
 This can most likely be optimized by only rewriting affected pairs rather than rewriting the entire corpus on every merge.

+# 4.2 - Learning Rate Tuning
+### a) I notice that each learning rate has a wildly different outcome.
+A learning rate of 1e1 results in the model learning quite quickly in a relatively linear fashion, where 1e2 cut the loss in a very steep manner, almost non-linearly, where we spent quite some time in the 1e-17 to 1e-32 range before converging to 0.0.
+Most curiously, 1e3 ends up spiraling into infinity.